“Those were the best days of my life . . .”

-For Shala is as much as portrait of adolescence of a boy as much of the adolescence of a free country – a time of great change for both of them and in this bildungsroman, in this coming of age story not everything is dreamy and sweet.
-The background is that of Emergency and though for the boys at school it hardly means anything apart from more lectures on discipline by Appa, school their principal, and more songs singing the praises of discipline and the country, its effect looms somewhat in the background in the form of characters who are arrested and deported for raising anti-emergency slogans.
+For Shala is as much a portrait of the adolescence of a boy as much of the adolescence of a free country – a time of great change for both of them and in this bildungsroman, in this coming of age story, not everything is dreamy and sweet.
+The background is that of Emergency and though for the boys at school, it hardly means anything apart from more lectures on discipline by Appa, the school their principal, and more songs singing the praises of discipline and the country, its effect looms somewhat in the background in the form of characters who are arrested and deported for raising anti-emergency slogans.

 “School days were over.
 All that remained was a dreadful year called Class Ten.”

 He is all set to leave behind the world of childhood, and with a loss of everything he held dear, he is now to enter the world of adulthood, symbolic of the changes that are due to come in the country and society as it, too, is on the threshold to saying goodbye to a relaxed era and to a community-driven way of life.

 I found the novel a tad too long at 370 pages.
 I felt that a narrative around 50 pages less would have been tighter as some of the escapades of the protagonist and his friends could have been done away with.
 I had also expected the Emergency background to play a bigger role in the text than it did.
 In fact, the text would work more or less the same way even if the emergency was removed from the context.
 Also, I wished there was some scope for a female point of view in this all-male text as I would have loved to get some idea of what the girls felt.